JuliaCN/Py2Jl/README.md

 This project aims at providing a Py2Jl transpiler targeting the compatibility level 1 and 2 mentioned in the section [#CPython Compatibility Level](#cpython-compatibility-level), while the methods to support libraries like `numpy`, `scipy` or `pytorch` will be given in the documentation.

-This project is in its early stage, and now we only partly achieves the level 1 compatibility.
+This project is in its early stage, and now we have only partly achieved the level 1 compatibility.
 This means that you can already write performant Julia code using pure Python, but you might not succeed in transforming any existing Python codebase to Julia with this tool.

 ## Usage